 When it comes to choosing flooring for your house, it can be quite a daunting task.
 But by spending the time to choose the right flooring for each area of your home, you will get the best quality and the most longevity out of your floor.
+Our team at Coleridge Construction has listed some of the most popular flooring choices for your Abbotsford home renovation, and the pros and cons of them all.

 One thing to love about hardwood is that it’s timeless, durable, and easy to maintain.
 One downside is the initial cost as hardwood can be 60 percent more than other types of flooring which is a big factor to consider, however, no matter how old your hardwood (assuming you get something quality) it can always be sanded and stained giving it a long life span for your flooring.